-Everyday short-term processes include all of the tasks involved in running your laundromat such as serving customers, procuring supplies, keeping the store clean, etc.
+Everyday short-term processes include all of the tasks involved in running your business such as serving customers, procuring supplies, keeping the store clean, maintaining laundry equipment, etc.

 Long-term goals are the milestones you hope to achieve.
 These could include the dates when you expect to serve your X,000th customer, or when you hope to reach $X in sales.
 It could also be when you expect to hire your Xth employee or launch a new location.

-To demonstrate your laundromat’s ability to succeed as a business, a strong management team is essential.
-Highlight your key players’ backgrounds, emphasizing those skills and experiences that prove their ability to grow a company.
+To demonstrate your ability to succeed as a business, a strong management team is essential.
+Highlight your key players’ backgrounds, emphasizing those skills and experiences that prove their ability to grow a business.

 Income Statement: an income statement is more commonly called a Profit and Loss statement or P&L. It shows your revenues and then subtracts your costs to show whether you turned a profit or not.

 In developing your income statement, you need to devise assumptions.
 For example, will you serve 100 customers per day or 200?
-And will sales grow by 2% or 10% per year?
+And will your sales strategy help you grow by 2% or 10% per year?
 As you can imagine, your choice of assumptions will greatly impact the financial forecasts for your business.
 As much as possible, conduct research to try to root your assumptions in reality.

 Cash Flow Statement: Your cash flow statement will help determine how much money you need to start or grow your business, and make sure you never run out of money.

-In developing your Income Statement and Balance Sheets be sure to include several of the key costs needed in starting or growing a laundromat:
+In developing your Income Statement and Balance Sheets be sure to include several of the key costs:

 - Location build-out including design fees, construction, etc.

-- Cost of equipment like washers and dryers
+- Cost of laundry equipment like washers and dryers

-- Cost of fixtures like counters and lighting
+- Cost of fixtures like folding tables, vending machines, counters, and lighting

 - Cost of supplies